 This box (known in Turkish as a palaska) is of repoussed silver sheet over thin wooden lining, and would have been used by a soldier or more likely, an officer, to store gun cartridges.
-It is from the Ottoman Balkans, most probably Serbia, Bulgaria or maybe Albania.
+It is from the Ottoman Balkans, most probably Serbia, Bulgaria or maybe Albania, or perhaps Ottoman Turkey itself.

 The form is particularly rare – rather than being of square form is is curved and long, design to fit against the wearer’s hip.